KhouryFinance/mortgage-quant/README.md

 investment, simply leave the present value blank -- as we've set it to default to 0.

+For the use case of a mortgage borrower, this function can tell you how much the remaining principal on your loan is, at any specified time period.

+### Example:

+Let’s say you want to figure out how much principal you’ve paid off 10 years into your 30 year fixed rate mortgage:

+- with an interest rate of 3.5%,
+- number of payments being 360,
+- a monthly payment of $3,143.31,
+- and a mortgage amount of $700,000:

 ## Future Value with Payments